 And if your spouse is not self-employed, Collective will file their W2 each year free of charge.

-Are you a freelancer?
+Are you a freelancer or small business owner?
 Share your tax stories in the comments and don’t forget to connect with me on social using the links below.